SolidWallOfCode/libswoc/doc/code/TextView.en.rst

 for values that are boolean.

 .. literalinclude:: ../../unit_tests/ex_TextView.cc
-   :lines: 26,52-62
+   :start-after: doc kv start
+   :end-before: doc kv end

 .. sidebar:: Verification

-   `Test code for example <https://github.com/SolidWallOfCode/libswoc/blob/1.3.12/unit_tests/ex_TextView.cc#L74>`__.
+   `Test code for example <https://github.com/SolidWallOfCode/libswoc/blob/1.3.12/unit_tests/ex_TextView.cc#L73>`__.

-The basic list processing is the same as the previous example, with each element being treated as a "list" with ``=`` as the separator.
+The basic list processing is the same as the previous example, extracting each comma separated element.
+The resulting element is treated as a "list" with ``=`` as the separator.
 Note if there is no ``=`` character then all of the list element is moved to :arg:`key` leaving :arg:`value` empty, which is the desired result.
-A bit of extra white space trimming it done in case there was space between the key and the ``=``.
+A bit of extra white space trimming it done in case there was space next to the ``=``.

 Line Processing
 ---------------